The Adventures of Buckaroo Banzai Across the 8th Dimension: Pre-production

 Production designer J. Michael Riva had worked with Richter before and spent two years working on the look for Banzai.
 He and Richter studied many kinds of art and literature for the film's look, including medical journals, African magazines, and Russian history.
+They did not want metal spaceships and opted for a more organic look like a deep sea oyster shell.
+Gregory Jein, Inc. and Stetson Visual Concepts built the spaceship models and worked off sketches by production illustrator Tom Cranham and used seashells as guides.
+Richter purposely wanted the film to have an unpolished look because the "real world appears ramshackle—because people constantly repair whatever's around them".

-The inspiration for the look of the Lectroids came from Riva sporting a lobster on his nose.
-He based the Lectroids' alien form on Canadian-American paleontologist Dale Russell's "dinosauroid", an extrapolation of what dinosaurs might have evolved into if they had survived, but modified the concept because it would have required prosthetics that would have immobilized the actors.
-Their makeup consisted of 12 separate pieces of latex appliances per alien.
+The inspiration for the look of the Red Lectroids came from Riva sporting a lobster on his nose.
+He wanted to base their alien form on Canadian-American paleontologist Dale Russell's "dinosauroid", an upright-posture dinosaur (based on what dinosaurs might have evolved into if they had survived), but modified the concept because it would have required prosthetics that would have immobilized the actors.
+Their makeup ultimately consisted of 12 separate pieces of latex appliances per alien.
 Each actor's makeup was unique, with casts taken of their faces.
-For the Red Lectroids, Riva consulted Russian history to give them a "baggy-suited, Moscow bureaucrat sort of image"; their outfits were influenced by contemporary Russian lifestyles and they went with greens, blues and yellows because, according to Riva, they are "sick and anemic."
+Riva consulted Russian history, as he wanted to give them a "baggy-suited, Moscow bureaucrat sort of image", yet influenced by contemporary Russian lifestyles; they went with greens, blues and yellows because, according to Riva, they are "sick and anemic."

 Costume designer Aggie Guerard Rodgers, who designed costumes for Return of the Jedi, American Graffiti and The Conversation, met Richter while working on Invasion of the Body Snatchers.
 Riva noted that "She fell right into step with the stuff I was designing for the sets," making the costumes match the color of the rooms.
 Richter wanted the Black Lectroids to have a "warrior-like demeanor, but in an elegant, not fierce fashion"; their costumes came from African tribal markings.
-For Buckaroo's and his Cavaliers' look, Rodgers gathered Gianni Versace, Perry Ellis, and Giorgio Armani sports jackets, suits, and ties.
-The clothing was mostly found in LA area stores.
+For Buckaroo's and his Cavaliers' look, Rodgers gathered Gianni Versace, Perry Ellis, and Giorgio Armani sports jackets, suits, and ties; the clothing was mostly found in LA area stores.
 Rogers noted "We also wanted to have something a little off so that there's a kick to everything to make it unique.
 Rick changed something on every outfit" and that "It's an interesting style, not a cliche style.
 You throw stuff in there that people will recognize."
-Goldblum's character Dr. Zweibel was given a cowboy outfit to wear; according to costumer Radford Polinski, the character thought he was dressed appropriately for an audition for a person named "Buckaroo".
-The outfit itself was from Nudie Cohn's Rodeo Tailors.
+Goldblum's character Dr. Zweibel was given a cowboy outfit from Nudie Cohn's Rodeo Tailors to wear; according to costumer Radford Polinski, the character thought he was dressed appropriately for an audition for a person named "Buckaroo".

-Richter and Riva did not want metal spaceships and opted for a more organic look like a deep sea oyster shell.
-Gregory Jein, Inc. and Stetson Visual Concepts built the spaceship models and worked off sketches by production illustrator Tom Cranham and used seashells as guides.
-Richter purposely wanted the film to have an unpolished look because the "real world appears ramshackle—because people constantly repair whatever's around them".